iPadOS: 5 best new security and privacy features for your iPad

 Just because you've turned off permissions for an app to access your location via GPS doesn't mean your location data is 100% safe.
 That app can still start sniffing around for Bluetooth and Wi-Fi signals via a separate permission set.
 Once the app finds them, it can quickly parse your general location.

-Bluetooth is steadily smart home connections outpace security fixes.
+Bluetooth is steadily becoming more of a security vulnerability, as smart home connections outpace security fixes.
 A new option in iPadOS closes a lesser-known security loophole for most users by allowing you to control which apps are allowed to search for Wi-Fi and Bluetooth signals.

 Sign in with Apple

 The crown jewel here for home video surveillance users is that HomeKit cameras will soon have encrypted video capabilities and iCloud storage, and all HomeKit Secure Video that gets uploaded will be encrypted.
-Now thatfor Apple users, the news comes not a moment too soon.
+Now that video eavesdropping has come to the forefront for Apple users, the news comes not a moment too soon.